 Photo: Brian Walters

-The species should be given a well drained position in semi shade but should not be allowed to dry out.
-It is also a very attractive plant for a container where the arching branches are seen to best advantage.
-The plant responds to pruning but this produces a more compact plant at the expense of the natural arching habit..
+The species should be given a well drained position in semi shade or full sun.
+It is also a very attractive plant for a container.

-Propagation of E.longiflora is usually by cuttings of firm current season's growth.
-Like most epacrids, the roots are very fine and easily damaged during transplanting.
-Cuttings are probably best placed into individual small pots or tubes to minimise root disturbance.
+Propagation of E.impressa is usually by cuttings of firm current season's growth.
 The species can be grown from seed but this is not readily available.